OparaSys/Opara/README.md

 # ${Opara}$

 ${Opara}$ is a lightweight and resource-aware DNN Operator parallel scheduling framework to accelerate the execution of DNN inference on GPUs.
-Specifically, Opara first employs CUDA Graph and CUDA Streams to automatically parallelize the execution of multiple DNN operators.
+Specifically, ${Opara}$ first employs CUDA Graph and CUDA Streams to automatically parallelize the execution of multiple DNN operators.
 It further leverages the resource requirements of DNN operators to judiciously adjust the operator launch order on GPUs to expedite DNN inference.

 # System overview of ${Opara}$